-What did these guys to be considered the most lethal and famous hackers in history
+What did these guys to be considered the most famous hackers in history

 Take a look to these guys

 For some people, hackers are pirates who must be imprisoned.
 For others, they are rebels with brilliant minds capable of deciphering the most complex computer riddles.
 The Hacker world has always been in the spotlight of the controversy and it is not surprising.
 Some of them have managed to violate the intelligence systems of the most powerful countries and access their secret databases.
 Discover who have been the most famous hackers in history and what they have done to deserve this title.

 What is behind the most famous hackers?

 The mind of a hacker is always in search of knowledge and challenges with good or bad intentions.